Human-Connection/Human-Connection-Clock-Frontend/README.md

 The Clock of Change Frontend is running as a Wordpress plugin.
 This is why we need a Wordpress system, in which we can use the Clock of Change Frontend as a plugin.

-When using the Docker installation, you we provide a fully Wordpress system with the Docker container.
+When using the Docker installation, we provide a full Wordpress system with the Docker container.
 Otherwise you need to setup a Wordpress system manually.
 To setup Wordpress you need to have a webserver with PHP and a MySQL database.
 Then just follow the famous [Wordpress 5-minute installation](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation).